chiefonboarding/ChiefOnboarding/docs/Integrations.md

 These headers will be send with every request.
 These could include some sort of token variable for authentication.

 ## Oauth
-> Not fully functional yet!
-WIP.

 If you need to use OAuth2 to get a token, then you will need to use this.
 Just create a prop called `oauth` and then in that use these properties:

 `url`: The url to start the Oauth authentication process.
 This will generally be a login screen which requests for permissions.
 `access_token_url`: This is used when you come back to our site with a token.
 With that token, it will need to fetch an access token from the third party (and perhaps a refresh token).

-If the `expires_in` value is provided by the third party, then ChiefOnboarding will automatically refresh the api tokens at use (if necessary).
-In that case, you will have to set:

-`refresh_url`: Used to refresh the token to get a new one
+`refresh_url`: Used to refresh the token to get a new one, if this is not added, then it will assume that the token is permanent.

 ## Initial data form